apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 </profiles>
 ```

-The following profile will be activated when the system property "debug" is not defined at all:
+The following profile will be activated when the system property `debug` is not defined at all:

 ```xml
 <profiles>